• Home

 Kurt Rohde

-Violist and composer Kurt Rohde is a recipient of the Rome Prize, the Berlin Prize, a Radcliffe-Harvard Institute for Advanced Study Fellowship, a Guggenheim Fellowship, the Lydian String Quartet Commission Prize, and commission awards from the Barlow, Fromm, Hanson, and Koussevitzky Foundations, and New Music/USA.
-He has received the Arts and Letters Award from the American Academy of Arts and Letters and was a Fellow at the Radcliffe Institute for Advanced Studies.
+Violist and composer Kurt Rohde is a recipient of the Rome Prize, the Berlin Prize, a Radcliffe-Harvard Institute for Advanced Study Fellowship, a Guggenheim Fellowship, the Lydian String Quartet Commission Prize, and commission awards from the Barlow, Fromm, Hanson, and Koussevitzky Foundations, Creative Capital, the NEA, and New Music/USA.
+Kurt has received the Academy Award, Charles Ives Fellowship, and Wise-Hinrichsen Award from the American Academy of Arts and Letters.
+Kurt teaches at UC Davis and is the Artistic Director of the Composers Conference.

 Featured Posts